 Reviewing Qualifications is an Ongoing Process

-Keep in mind, though, contractor or subcontractor prequalification isn’t enough.
-Rather, it should be an ongoing process.
+Keep in mind, though, contractor or subcontractor prequalification before the job isn’t enough.
+Rather, qualification should be an ongoing process.
 Even the most qualified contractors or subs can run into risks and liabilities.
 A useful practice is to periodically “re-qualify” or perform evaluations.
 This is mutually beneficial because it maintains peace of mind from the owner/management side but also forces the contractors and subcontractors to regularly assess their own financial liabilities.

 Benefit to the Bidders Themselves

 Pre-qualification procedures help simplify the bidding process for both qualified and unqualified subcontractors.
 Those who are under-qualified can evaluate whether submitting a bid is even worthwhile.
 Or, if they still want to pursue the project, they may consider forming a joint venture with some other firm to increase their chances of success.

 For those contractors and subs who are already qualified, they’ll have an advantage on under-qualified firms to be weeded out in the bidding process – which could encourage more qualified firms to compete.
 They’ll that some unqualified business won’t be able to swoop in and undercut their bid.
 Plus, the bids will also be more competitive since bidders know they’re only competing against those who meet the minimum level of competence required.

 Working with a new customer is scary!
 It takes a long time to get paid in construction.
 Many businesses build relationships and then try to work within the circles their comfortable with.
 It’s not a bad idea, honestly – but there are only so many jobs available with the same old customers and vendors.

 Sometimes, you’ll need to step out of your circle to keep the cash flowing.
 And, for a business that wants to grow, working with new customers is mandatory.
 Contractor prequalification is a great way to assess the risk of taking on a new project outside of your comfort zone.